 First, we would like to talk about the first thing that is changed on this Ridgid tool!
 They have taken the light off of the tool body and have relocated it into the metal chuck.
 There are three LED lights and they rotate with the chuck and shine the light around the drill bit which is right where you need it.

 Instead of just having one switch on the top of the drill, they have moved the selector switch down to both the left and right sides of the drill.
 This seems to make it a little easier to get at when you need to for both lefties and righties.

-This model has brushed motor, but with 780inch/lbs. torque it can compare with many of its brushless friends.
+This model has a brushed motor, but with 780inch/lbs. torque it can compare with many of its brushless friends.

 One feature that will maybe surprise you is the clutch.
 There are over 100 clutch settings on the hammer drill.
 What this really means is that you’ll be able to dial in your depth of drive extremely precisely.

-The only thing that we don’t like about Ridgid is that they fail when it comes to warranty part.
-You will find that they are giving the Lifetime warranty, but you have to register tool for that, and the registration will require some additional information and more than one email.
-If you don’t follow all of these emails, you can lose lifetime warranty forever.
+The only thing that we don’t like about Ridgid is that they fail when it comes to the warranty part.
+You will find that they are giving the Lifetime warranty, but you have to register a tool for that, and the registration will require some additional information and more than one email.
+If you don’t follow all of these emails, you can lose the lifetime warranty forever.

 - Best-in-class torque with a powerful 780 inch/lbs. of torque

 - Compact size and lightweight design in a fully powered hammer drill